indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "ti-pin">}} &nbsp; **Other places to stay?** {.faq-item}

-Westville is a residential area with many private accommodation options.
-However, we highly recommend finding accommodation around the Florida Road area in Musgrave, as there are many coffee shops and restaurants, and it is generally safe to walk.
-It is a ~15-20 minute car ride to campus.
+Westville is a residential area with many private accommodation options set in lush nature.

-We are currently trying to secure funding for a free shuttle that runs from a collection point at the center of Florida Road to campus in the mornings and evenings.
+For those that want to be around coffee shops and restaurants, we recommend finding accommodation around the Florida Road area in Musgrave.
+It is generally safe to walk, and a ~15-20 minute car ride to campus, and 10 minutes to the beach.
+We are currently trying to secure funding for a free shuttle that runs from a collection point at the center of Florida Road to campus in the mornings and evenings--stay tuned!